RafaelMoreira1180778/website/README.md

 The theme used in this website is the `Terminal` theme, available on [Terminal's GitHub Repository](https://github.com/panr/hugo-theme-terminal).

-This theme was made by [Radek Kozieł @panr](https://twitter.com/panr) and falls under the [MIT License](https://github.com/panr/hugo-theme-terminal/blob/master/LICENSE.md).
+This theme was made by [Radek Kozieł @panr](https://twitter.com/panr) and is licensed under the [MIT License](https://github.com/panr/hugo-theme-terminal/blob/master/LICENSE.md).

 Fair warning: the theme currently in use has diverged from the original one, with minor, quality of life, improvements.